raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 "Well, they have five or six slots that they run, one phone screen and then the rest in a single-day onslaught."
 Althea nodded.
 Regardless of the content of each slot, having a selection of interviewers work with a candidtae could be helpful in getting a balanced perspective.

-"So one of them is an algorithms slot, and one of the posters on trapdoor.jobs said they asked about generating streams of primes."
+"So one of them is an algorithms slot, and one of the posters on `trapdoor.jobs` said they asked about generating streams of primes."

-"In a strange coïncidence, I was just reading a blog post about lazily generating prime numbers on tweaker.news, I wonder if they read the same article and turned it into an interview question?"
+"In a strange coïncidence, I was just reading a blog post about lazily generating prime numbers on `tweaker.news`, I wonder if they read the same article and turned it into an interview question?"

 Althea laughed.
 "If they did, prepare for a terrible interview.
 If you're thinking of [the same post that I read][last], the algorithm is wrong!
 Or at least, terrible."